Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/intercom-cohort.md

 ## Setup

-1. In Amplitude, navigate to **Data Destinations**, then find **Intercom - Cohort**.
+1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
+2. In the Cohort section, click **Intercom**.
-2. Log into your Intercom account (via OAuth) to authenticate and select the account you want to sync the cohort to.
+3. Log into your Intercom account (via OAuth) to authenticate and select the account you want to sync the cohort to.
-3. Intercom redirects you to the Amplitude dashboard.
+4. Intercom redirects you to the Amplitude dashboard.
 Select the identifiers you want to use for the cohort sync.
-4. Save your work when finished.
+5. Save your work when finished.

 ## Send a cohort